jvelazqueztraut/ofxAndroidExtendedEditText/README.md

 # ofxAndroidExtendedEditText
 Android EditText addon for openFrameworks

-This is an openFrameworks addon that shows an Android EditText and keyboard on the screen to enter some text value and to pass this value to openFrameworks environment.
+This is an openFrameworks addon, which shows an Android EditText and keyboard on the screen, to enter some text value and to pass this value to openFrameworks environment.

 Licence: MIT